dqops/dqo/docs/working-with-dqo/schedules/index.md

 ## Configure a schedule at connection and table level

-To set up or modify a schedule for the entire connection, follow these steps:
+To set up or modify a schedule for the entire connection or table, follow these steps:

 ![Navigating to schedule configuration](https://dqops.com/docs/images/working-with-dqo/schedules/navigating-to-schedule-configuration.png)